-When I was around ten years old, a boy in my class relayed a discouraging message from his parents.
+When I was ten years old, a boy in my class relayed a discouraging message from his parents.
 “Boys are better at math and science and girls are better at writing…and history I guess.”
-Funny how a seemingly innocuous comment stayed with me.
+Funny how a seemingly innocent comment stayed with me.
 At the time, I did not believe him, but allowed the generalization to be an excuse any time I felt frustrated.
 Math and science never came as easy as writing, and when faced with complicated formulas and equations, I would assure myself: “You are a writer, have no need for calculations!”

-Last year, I decided to try an additional, often male dominated major, and added a Bachelor of Science degree in Industrial Design at JMU.
+Last year, I decided to try an additional, male-dominated major, and added a Bachelor of Science degree in Industrial Design at JMU.
 Suddenly my class work involved making calculations in the wood shop, and scaling prototypes for presentation.
 While stereotypically masculine environments like the wood or metal shops can be intimidating, I never felt slighted or incapable.
-However, I recognize this is not always the case, even across JMU’s campus.
+But I recognize this is not always the case, even across JMU’s campus.

 Since then, I’ve wondered why there is such a gender disparity in the STEM fields, and there are plenty of researchers wondering why too.
 After reading several articles and studies, it all seems to revert to the cultural influence on young girls and women throughout their education.
 So I took to my female peers, many of whom are in the sciences, and asked them to describe their experiences.

 Their responses were shocking, and frankly maddening.